aydwi/sd-helper/README.md

 # sd-helper
 A bot to automatically post useful information on the SecureDrop Gitter room.
-Messages can be scheduled to be posted on specific day(s) at specific time(s).
+Messages can be scheduled to be posted on specific day(s) of the week at specific time(s).
 It can be used in any other Gitter room as well.

 ## Requirements